Aleister

 a central role in Crowley's system.
 He described the primary goal of the "Great Work" using a term from this book:

 "the Knowledge and Conversation of the Holy Guardian Angel."
-An essay in the first number of
+An essay in the first number of The Equinox gives

 several reasons for this choice of names: